paradigmxyz/mesc/SPECIFICATION.md

   TODO: Remove this comment before submitting
 -->

-This is a specification of how EVM tools can configure their RPC endpoints.
+MESC is a standard for how crypto tools configure their RPC endpoints.

-By following this specification, a user creates a single RPC configuration that can be used by all compliant tools in an OS-agnostic and language-agnostic way.
+By following this specification, a user creates a single RPC configuration that can be shared by all crypto tools on their system.

-This approach allows specification of 1) multiple endpoints for multiple chains, 2) a default endpoint for each chain, and 3) a default chain.
+MESC has two main design goals:
+1. make it easy to share RPC configuration data across tools, languages, and environments
+2. make it easy to manage the configuration of a large number of RPC endpoints

 ## Motivation